ChenJiaCong-1005/PDNet/README.md

 # PDNet
-A Lightweight Parameter De-redundancy Network for Image Demoireing
+This is the repository of the paper "Lightweight Parameter De-redundancy Demoireing Network with Adaptive Wavelet Distillation".

+Implementation will be provided.